 Throughout the review of the PDMP, the opportunity to have the PDMP integrated into the prescriber's EHR/EMR was frequently mentioned.
-When integration is not used, barriers to the prescriber accessing and using the PDMP included the prescriber needing to login to another system, having to navigate among https://www.medicaid.gov/federal-policy-guidance/downloads/smd18006.pdf https://www.medicaid.gov/federal-policy-guidance/downloads/smd18006.pdf https://www.nga.org/wp-content/uploads/2020/07/NGA\PDMP\Toolkit-July-2020.pdf several windows, and an increased number of clicks and steps to reach PDMP data.
+When integration is not used, barriers to the prescriber accessing and using the PDMP included the prescriber needing to login to another system, having to navigate among several windows, and an increased number of clicks and steps to reach PDMP data.
 The need for increased integration is further documented through the results of a recent CDPHE grant reporting the following key findings:

-The request for integration is also supported in the results of the "Integrating the PDMP with health information exchanges, electronic health records, and a secure mobile app all reduced barriers to accessing patient PDMP data."
+"Integrating the PDMP with health information exchanges, electronic health records, and a secure mobile app all reduced barriers to accessing patient PDMP data."